Driving In France – Advice, Tips and Resources

 To disembark the ferry and start driving in France is like driving onto a smooth silk scarf, to drive off the ferry in the UK, well it’s like an old worn patchwork quilt.
 Even the minor roads far surpass the motorways in the UK.
 I don’t quite understand why, we have the same ingredients and tools so why is it always such a bodge here?
 Actually, I do have some thoughts on this following being stuck on a road outside Lyon for 3 hours.
 They close the whole road and reseal it rather than in sections and while that may not be practical it does go some way to helping me to forgive the authorities for my tangle with traffic jams.
 Yes, I know I’m a little mad but hey, you have to see the bright side don’t you and if the result of a road closure is silky smooth roads I’m happy.
 One piece of advice I have for you to make your life easier if you decide to take the autoroute when you are driving in France is to get a SANEF tag for your windscreen.
 It means you don’t have to stop to pay at the toll booths and will be charged upon your return.
 A life saver if it’s busy while you’re on the road.
 Simply visit the website in the link above, set up an account and wait for your tag.
 It is a brilliant service and takes away any anxiety of whether you have enough cash or if your card will work at the toll booth.
 You just go to the lane with the big “t” as a logo and the barrier will scan your windscreen and let you drive on through.

-Road Signs When You’re Driving In France
+Road Signs When In France

 French road signs are great.
 Once you are familiar with them it is hard to get lost, they give you plenty of notice of towns ahead and in city centres they keep it simple.
 Toutes Directions or Autre Direction will see you right if you’re stuck, follow that sign and you’ll get out of town – yes it really is that easy.
 This means that you will also very likely find accommodation if you need it because nine times out of ten motels are located on these roads on the outskirts of the towns.
 I tested this a couple of times last year and it worked fine!
 Hooray for great road signs.
-I am currently putting together a free book which includes the basics of the French Highway Code, I will let you know when it is ready if you’d care to sign up for our newsletter.

 Planning a research trip or driving holiday in France is one of my favourite things to do.
 I spend hours looking at my maps reading about history, food and anything else I can get my hands on – but the best bit is pulling it all together with little route cards.
 It would be great if I could spend my whole life on the road but the reality is that it isn’t going to happen and if I am honest, I like my home base these days.
 With that said, taking the time to plan and research allows us to extend the holiday and share it with the family and my readers.
 Lola joins in with me and often the question of “do they sell croissants and ice cream” is the qualifying factor but the added benefit is that she is continuously learning with me.
 Today, we’ve talked about volcanoes and mountains and we get to research where we could actually see those.
 What a great education for her don’t you think?
-You see driving in France, or anywhere else for that matter is a chance to bring your family together, to create memories and learn together.
+You see being on the road in France, or anywhere else for that matter is a chance to bring your family together, to create memories and learn together.
 The planning is all part of it.

-Will You Be Driving In France Soon?
+Will You Be Taking to the Road Soon?

 Let me close by saying everyone is different and I hope that whatever your preference is you have enjoyed this post, it’s intended as an introduction to driving in France and of course there are links to more useful information rather than just my opinions throughout the article.
 I am here to encourage, inspire and help you plan your own trip or even a move overseas – I welcome any questions you have either via email or the comments box.
 If you’d like me to respond personally or help with your planning, just drop me a line to firstname.lastname@example.org with the subject line reading “Driving In France“.

-New Zealanders Driving In France (NZ Embassy Advice)
+New Zealanders (NZ Embassy Advice)

-Australians Driving In France (AU Embassy)
+Australians (AU Embassy)

-US Citizens Driving In France (French Embassy Washington)
+US Citizens (French Embassy Washington)

-UK Citizens Driving In France (Government Travel Advice for France)
+UK Citizens (Government Travel Advice for France)

 NB: These resources are being further researched and more countries will be added in due course.
 You may also wish to sign up to my mailing list in order to receive notifications of free publications and my book which will talk further about driving in France.